 4. Add All Ingredients To Your Onion-Garlic Mixture

 - Additionally, you need to mix all the rest of the ingredients into your onion-garlic mixture.
 Again, put your skillet on the stove to boil.
-Then, let the mixture simmer after reducing heat until the sauce reaches your desired thickness level.
+Then, let the mixture simmer after reducing the heat until the sauce reaches your desired thickness level.

 - Moreover, the cooking process will take at least 2-3 hours; otherwise, it could be longer if there’s a lot of water in your tomatoes.